w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 Last week we had a good discussion with W3C on the [TR page](https://www.w3.org/TR/).
 We initially reviewed this but once we started build a few issues arose so we decided to revisit one more time to ensure we iron out some usability and accessibility issues.
-Carlos and Simon have been reviewing this.
+Carlos and Simon have been reviewing this, we aim to feedback to W3C on our findings next week.

 ## Craft CMS setup